alexdlaird/pyngrok/docs/index.rst

 Passing :code:`options`
 ~~~~~~~~~~~~~~~~~~~~~~~

-It is also possible to configure the tunnel when it is created, for instance adding authentication,
+It is possible to configure the tunnel when it is created, for instance adding authentication,
 a subdomain, or other tunnel parameters `supported by ngrok <https://ngrok.com/docs#tunnel-definitions>`_.
 These can be passed to the tunnel with the :code:`options` parameter.